 Without the assumption of contemporaneous end to end connectivity in challenged wireless networks, Delay Tolerant Networking (DTN) routing is an important research area.
 The contribution in this paper is to take advantage of the proposed DTN geographic replication to overcome the limitation of topology based utility replication, since message replication is prevented due to the local maximum problem that the utility metric of encountered node is worse than message carrier.
 In brief, the proposed DTN geographic replication is activated only if the utility replication is unable to route message, this hybrid approach promotes a seamless message replication given limited message lifetime.
 Borrowing from the concept of gravity, messages are under prioritized transmission for load balancing and achieving less delivery latency.
 Extensive simulation results show promising improvement of the proposed algorithm in terms of delivery ratio, transmission cost, average latency as well as number of aborted messages. © 2012 IEEE.

-Liang L, Sun Z (2011) Performance Measurement and Optimization for Relative QoS of Multiparty Communications, 4 pp. 57-72 Nova Publishers
+Liang L, Sun Z (2011) Performance Measurement and Optimization for Relative QoS of Multiparty Communications, In: Wang N (eds.), Recent Advances in Providing QoS and Reliability in the Future Internet Backbone 4 pp. 57-72 Nova Publishers

 In recent years, various network virtualization techniques have been proposed for flexibly supporting heterogeneous services over virtual network platforms.
 However, systematic views on how virtual network resources (VNRs) can be practically managed in such open environments has been missing till now.
 To fill the gap, we present in this article a two-dimensional architecture for end-to-end VNR management from distinct viewpoints of service providers and network providers.
 The horizontal dimension of VNR management allows SPs to bind VNRs rented from heterogeneous NPs to form unified end-to-end service delivery platforms.
 The vertical dimension of VNR management enables NPs to perform cost-efficient allocation of VNRs to requesting SPs, but without necessarily forcing themselves to collaborate with each other.
 Such a VNR management architecture will complement existing network virtualization platforms in accelerating the realization of virtual resource sharing in the future Internet business marketplaces. © 2012 IEEE.